narwhalacademy/zebra-crossing/README.md

 #### Notify other parties

 - Tell your close contacts, family and employer about what is going on.
 Get ahead of the situation by making talking points together so that they know how to respond if internet strangers or the press contacts them.
-- If the situation escalates, find and notify someone in your community nearby with crisis experience for protection and assistance.
+- If the situation escalates, find and notify someone in your community nearby with crisis experience for protection and support.

 ### Be extra kind to yourself

 - Don't worry if you're not able to keep up with your regular work day routine.
+- Call in friends to help share a meal, take a break or watch your cats for a few days.
 - Remember to eat and shower regularly.
+- Go for a walk.
+Do some sort of exercise, no matter how small.
 - If possible, prepare a box of comforts beforehand.
 Include things that you like to see, touch, taste, and listen to.
 - If the incident is traumatizing, it helps to use a nickname to refer to what's happening or what's happened.